cameraui/docs/cameras/zones-and-masks.md

 - RTSP, and everything that reads it: HomeKit live and HomeKit recordings, the Home Assistant stream, and other apps.
 - Picture-in-picture, which pops the bare video out of the page and leaves the black area behind.

-So a privacy zone hides the area from someone looking at the screen, and from the pictures camera.ui sends out.
-It does not hide it from someone who has the stream.
 If an area must never be filmed at all, point the camera elsewhere, or use the camera's own privacy mask if it has one, which blanks the area before the picture reaches camera.ui.

 ### When a picture cannot be covered

-Sometimes camera.ui cannot paint the mask, for example on a hardware frame it could not read back, or a pixel format it does not know.
-The camera-wide setting decides what happens then:
+Sometimes camera.ui cannot paint the black area, for example on a hardware frame it could not read back, or a pixel format it does not know. **When a picture cannot be covered**, at the bottom of the **Privacy** tab and valid for the whole camera, decides what happens then:

 - **Send it anyway.** The picture goes out uncovered.
 This is the default.
 - **Send no picture.** No picture is produced at all.